zenustech/zeno/docs/BUILD_EXT.md

 > NOTE: `gmpm` is work in progress, may not work.
 > NOTE: ZenoFX must be enabled when gmpm is enabled, because gmpm depends on ZenoFX.

+### Enabling OptiX extensions

+NVIDIA users may also additionally specify `-DZENO_ENABLE_OPTIX:BOOL=ON` in argument for building OptiX real-time ray-tracing for the Zeno renderer.

+You can download and install OptiX from this site: https://developer.nvidia.com/designworks/optix/download

+Then, please define the path to your OptiX installation, for example: `-DOPTIX_PATH=/home/bate/Downloads/NVIDIA-OptiX-SDK-7.4.0-linux64-x86_64`

 ### Enabling subgraph extensions

 Some of the extensions are purely made with Zeno subgraphs, they lays in the directory